junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "I won't mention it then," Cas answers, taking the phrase's literal meaning.

-Dean chuckles slightly, feeling his heart lighter.
+*There he is, the familiar good old Cas.* Dean chuckles slightly, feeling his heart lighter.
 Words and letters are crammed in his chest, stumbling against each other.
 How is it only now he find out he's really clumsy with words?
-They literally make a living for talking shit to people, cracking case by lies, words used to flow out of him without really need to think.
+They literally make a living of talking shit to people, cracking case by lies, words used to flow out of him without really need to think.
 He can chat with people for hours, how come he can't find a single right word to use now?
 Where does the word go?

 Dean looks up from under his lashes.
 He doesn't realize when he moved so close to Cas.
 He's standing just about a foot from him now, taking the trench coat, the shirt, and the tie in.
 And he lifts his eyes even more.
 There it is, among the five o'clock shadow are Cas's lips, dry and chapped, split slightly, breathing quietly.
-The lips that he has noticed since the beginning, that he has stared so often over the years, that he has kissed, once, and made it the worst nightmare in the world.
+The lips that he has noticed since the beginning, that he has stared so often over the years, that he has kissed, once, and made it the worst disaster in the world.
 And now, staring at them so close again, his heart beats fast.
 He's scared.

 He knows Cas is watching him, just waiting, waiting for him to speak first, waiting so infinitely patiently, like he forever was.